KauzClay/docs-tap/app-live-view/install-connector-as-a-service.hbs.md

       --namespace tap-install
     ```

-    Where `VERSION-NUMBER` is the version of the package listed earlier.
+    Where `VERSION-NUMBER` is the version of the package you retrieved earlier.
 For example, `1.9.0`.

     For example: